-The Victoriatus is named after the image on its reverse, which always shows the goddess Victoria crowning a trophy.
-The obverse bears the head of the major Roman god Jupiter.
-The victoriatus served as a means of payment with foreign territories.
-Thus, in contrast to the denarius, it bore no indication of value: its price corresponded to the value of its silver.
-Victoriati probably circulated mainly in remote areas of the Roman lands; additionally, they were much liked in Illyria (today's Balkan Peninsula), where they were even imitated.
+The Romans usde the victoriatus for payments in foreign territories.
+Thus, in contrast to the denarius, it bore no indication of value; its price was equivalent to the value of its silver.
+Victoriati circulated mainly in remote Italian areas, and in Illyria (the Balkan Peninsula), where they were much liked as trade coins and even imitated.